-Chronic pain condition may involve the central and peripheral nervous systems (including the sensory, motor and autonomic nervous systems) and musculoskeletal system.
-A pain disorder may be either traumatic, non-traumatic or acquired.
-Examples of chronic pain conditions include, but are not limited to: ALS, electrodiagnostics, hereditary sensori-motor, manual medicine, MD, Multiple Sclerosis (MS), neuro-degenerative, neuropathy/plexopathy, Parkinson’s, peripheral neuropathy / peripheral nerve, and spinal disorders.
+Chronic pain conditions may involve the central and peripheral nervous systems (including the sensory, motor, and autonomic nervous systems) and musculoskeletal system.
+A pain disorder may be either traumatic, non-traumatic, or acquired.
+Examples of chronic pain conditions include, but are not limited to ALS, hereditary sensorimotor, manual medicine, MD, Multiple Sclerosis (MS), neuro-degenerative, neuropathy/plexopathy, Parkinson’s, peripheral neuropathy / peripheral nerve, and spinal disorders.
 Others include:

 - Benign chronic pain syndrome

 - Chronic Fatigue Syndrome (CFS) or Systemic Exertion Intolerance Disease (SEID)